Wednesday, August 31, 2016

 Meanwhile at school, Grace continues to receive nasty texts and to be confronted by Madison.
 However, the school's most popular student, VJ Patel who's father is a Bollywood producer, tells her he will help her.
 VJ wants Grace to be his "beard" (pretend girlfriend) in exchange for him supporting her socially and teaching her how to deal with people.
 VJ is open with Grace telling her numerous secrets about his family.
 He told his mother he is gay but she told him never to mention it again.

 Grace continues to cut herself, cutting the words SLUT and LOSER into her legs.
 Mr. Donleavy takes VJ and Grace to Kamathipura to Sisters Helping Sisters run by Miss Chanda, which works with the children of women in the sex trade.
 At first Grace believes the house is full of children but is soon shocked to learn that the girls are her age.
 While Grace is at SHS, a woman shows up with a young girl in tow and begins yelling at the NGO staff.
 Grace notices the girl and learns from her that the woman is asking the staff to help keep the girl in school.
 Grace and VJ learn the girl's name is Noor and that because her school learned she was the daughter of a sex worker, they want her to leave.
-Because Noor's mother distrusts the NGOs she is unable to join the program and come to the house run by SHS.
-This doesn't stop VJ though as he arranges for Noor and Grace who will mentor her to meet at his home.
+As Noor's mother distrusts the NGOs she is unable to join the program and come to the house run by SHS.
+This doesn't stop VJ though as he arranges for Noor and Grace, who will mentor her, to meet at his home.
 As Grace struggles to recover her reputation and her self-esteem, Noor struggles to remain in school and escape the horrible fate of becoming a devadasi like her mother.
 When Noor's situation takes a sudden change for the worse, she has the courage to reach out to Grace who acts quickly to help her, redeeming herself in the eyes of her parents.

 Discussion

-Nevertheless Laidlaw who spent time volunteering with the daughters of sex workers in Kamathipura, manages to capture in a gritty way, the reality of life for girls who are trafficked both from within India and also from other countries.
+Nevertheless Laidlaw, who spent time volunteering with the daughters of sex workers in Kamathipura, manages to capture in a gritty way, the reality of life for girls who are trafficked both from within India and also from other countries.
 The way young girls are forced into the sex trade is explained by what happened to Noor's mother and some of the other women in the novel.
 Noor's mother, Ashmita tells her that while everyone in her village pretended that her working in sex was a sacred duty, it was not.
 Ashmita was sold for money by her mother to the temple and then trafficked.
 Deepa-Auntie tells Noor that she was taken by a man from her family in Nepal with the promise of domestic work before she even had her first period.
 Noor knows she was beaten, because Deepa-Auntie has scars all over her body.
 Lali-didi was sold to a brothel in Calcutta by her brother.
 She tells Noor, "My family was glad to be rid of me."

 Noor's future is hinted at by what happens to her twelve-year-old friend, Parvati who lives on the street.
 Parvati is vulnerable and relies on her boyfriend Hussein who has offered Parvati and Noor a place to sleep.
 Parvati tells Noor that Hussein loves her and gives her gifts of clothing.
 This makes Noor suspicious.
 As it turns out, Parvati has been given money by a boy named Suresh who decides he wants it back.
 Eventually Parvati is ganged raped by Suresh and his friends and ultimately forced into sex work.